Naser-Rifat/Naser-Rifat/README.md

 🏫 Love to learn
 <br/>
 <br/>
-I have completed my bachelor's degree in computer science and engineering with a passion for developing scalable web applications.
-Now, working on  React , next.js, typescript.

 - 🔭 I’m currently working at **KM Group.**

 - 🌱 I’m currently learning **Next Js**.